MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 ### Task 4 – Recover Groups using PowerShell

 In this task, you will recover the Inside Sales group, which was a Microsoft 365 group that you deleted in the prior task.
-You can recover a deleted group for all group types except for security groups, which are deleted permanently.
+You can recover deleted Microsoft 365 groups, while all other deleted group types are permanently deleted.
 Restoring deleted groups in the Microsoft 365 admin center is a very straightforward process.
 Under **Teams & groups**, you would select **Deleted groups**, and then in the list of deleted groups, you would select the appropriate group and then select the **Restore group** option in the menu bar.

 However, to expand your administrator skills, you will instead restore the deleted Inside Sales group using Windows PowerShell; in this case, using Microsoft Graph PowerShell, which you should have installed in the first lab in this course.
 This will give you experience performing this management function in PowerShell, since some administrators prefer performing maintenance such as this using PowerShell.

-**IMPORTANT - Microsoft Graph PowerShell work around:** In a normal situation, you would use the **Restore-MgDirectoryDeletedItem** cmdlet to restore a recently deleted application, group, servicePrincipal, administrative unit, or user object from the deleted items "container" (deleted items will remain available to restore for up to 30 days; after 30 days, the items are permanently deleted).
-This Microsoft Graph PowerShell cmdlet requires that you provide the object ID of the item being restored.
-While you would normally use the **Get-MgDirectoryDeletedItem** cmdlet to display the list of deleted objects (along with their object IDs), this cmdlet is currently not returning any data.
-As a workaround, this task will invoke a direct REST API call by using the **Invoke-MgGraphRequest** cmdlet.

 **NOTE - Microsoft Graph PowerShell:** If you'll recall, in the first lab exercise for this course, you installed Microsoft Graph PowerShell.
 However, you did not import any of its 30+ sub-modules.
 You were told at the time that only 3 modules will be used in the labs for this training course, so you would install each sub-module individually as they were needed.
 For this lab exercise, you will import the **Microsoft.Graph.Identity.DirectoryManagement** sub-module and the **Microsoft.Graph.Groups** sub-module.
 You will then connect to these sub-modules with the appropriate Read/Write permissions that are needed to view and recover a deleted group.